 The perturbation plot (Fig. 1) of the model exhibits the comparative effect of all the operational parameters at a particular point in the design space.
-From the plot, it can be observed that factor A (pH) has the steepest curvature.
+From the plot, it can be observed that factor B (pH) has a steep curvature, followed by factor C (acrylamide) and A (incubation).
 The perturbation plot reveals the presence of two-factors interactions that implies synergistic effects.
-Moreover, all quadratic effects depicted a significant negative synergistic effect, (A^2) , (B^2) and (C^2) , at p <0.0001, and the contributions were negative meaning an increase in these factors were detrimental to the response obtained, which is expected as the effect of pH is highly specific within a narrow range whilst higher concentrations of acrylamide are strongly growth inhibitory.
+Moreover, all quadratic effects depicted a significant negative synergistic effect, (A2), (B2) and (C2), at p = 0.0479 and p <0.0001, respectively, and the contributions were negative meaning an increase in pH and acrylamide concentrations, the two highly significant factors were detrimental to the response obtained, which is expected as the effect of pH is highly specific within a narrow range whilst higher concentrations of acrylamide are strongly growth inhibitory.

 Fig. 1.
-Perturbation plot of operational parameters obtained for the Box-Behnken design.
+Perturbation plot of operational parameters obtained through regular two-factor design.